qmk/qmk_firmware/keyboards/sofle_pico/keymaps/jellytitan/readme.md

 # JellyTitan sofle_pico Keymap
 ![jellytitan](https://i.imgur.com/JqGPWCn.png)

-This keymap is derived from Ergodox layouts and is adapted for the [sofle_pico](https://github.com/daneski13/sofle_pico).
+This keymap is derived from Ergodox layouts and is adapted for the [sofle_pico](https://github.com/JellyTitan/sofle_pico).
 It is notable for it's semi-complex programming examples that include the use of rotary encoders.

 Plenty of useful examples:
+* Pimaroni enabled
 * Advanced knob programming!
 (Three-layer usage + clicks)
 * Macros!
 (Fancy key combos tied to the rotary encoders)
 * Tap Dance!
 (Double tap your '5' key for 'Enter')